We all want to feel that we are appreciated and are being treated fairly. Don’t we?

 I have no problem wanting God to be just when someone else needs correction.
 But not so much when it is I who needs correction.
 After all, they are wicked.

-But then the Holy Spirit will prick my heart and remind me that I am just as guilty.
+But then, the Holy Spirit pricks my heart and reminds me that I am just as guilty.
 I am a sinner, too.

 And I really have no right whatever to cry “No fair!”
 I deserve God’s just punishment for my sins.
 As much as anyone else.

-But instead of giving us immediate justice…what we deserve for each and every sin…God has chosen to be not only just, but the justifier!
+Instead of giving us immediate justice…what we fairly and rightly deserve for each and every sin against Him…God has chosen to be not only just, but the merciful justifier of sinners!

 God knew before He even created the world that we would ALL treat Him unfairly.
 He would bless us with a beautiful world to live in, His boundless love and care, and we would repay Him by rejecting His commands…given for our good in the first place!
 First in the Garden of Eden and then throughout history.

-God is just.
+God is fair and just.
 Therefore, sin must not go unpunished.
 Even mine!

 However, God loved us enough to make a way for Him to remain true to Himself and His character…and yet forgive sin!